top of page

 ii) His lawyer can submit to his panel of bankers.

-3. The real estate agent/broker will have to forward the following documents/details for the lawyer to prepare the Sale & Purchase Agreement [referred to as S&P or SPA]:
+3. The real estate agent/broker will have to forward the following documents/details for the lawyer to prepare the Sale & Purchase Agreement [referred to as SPA]:

 a) Purchaser’s & Vendor’s identity card or passport if foreigner.

-b) A copy of the previous S&P/SPA from the Vendor
+b) A copy of the previous SPA from the Vendor

 c) A copy of the title (if any)

 5. Thereafter, the purchaser is given 3 months to settle the balance sum of the loan.
-In most instances, the purchaser would have taken a 70% loan from the bank and he will have to pay from his own pocket the 30% (i.e., he had earlier paid 10% during the signing S&P/SPA and pays only the differential sum of 20%).
+For instance, the purchaser would have taken a 70% loan from the bank and he will have to pay from his own pocket the 30% (i.e., he had earlier paid 10% during the signing S&P/SPA and pays only the differential sum of 20%).
 He can request the vendor another month’s extension of time subject to interest accruing at some 8% per annum.

 6. The purchaser will hand over the balance 20% deposit to the lawyer for settling the mortgage from the bank, in order to redeem the property.
 Then the process of transfer can be carried on.